 Anil is Head of Costs at Civil & Commercial.
-He is responsible for the operational running of the teams in London and Manchester.
+He is responsible for the operational running of the teams in London, Manchester and Bristol.

 Anil has over 20 years’ experience in dealing with contentious costs and has been instructed in all areas of civil litigation ranging from group actions, libel, commercial disputes, clinical negligence, personal injury and matrimonial cases.

 Anil has experience in all aspects of costs having set up two in-house teams and trained the staff within those teams.

 Anil has significant advocacy experience and has utilised his higher rights of audience.

 Anil successfully guided his previous firm through the “Costs War” unscathed.
 In particular he handled a multi-party action where costs were in the region of £1 million and numerous technical challenges were taken in relation to the claimants’ CFAs.